New Year’s Solutions for the Farm: Part 4 – Goat Solutions

 Expert Spotlight: “Deborah Niemann has found that if you are having trouble getting does milked before they finish eating their grain, try mixing in alfalfa pellets with it.
 It will help slow them down from eating too fast and prevents them from protesting about being on the milk stand.”

-We also now offer an Organic Alfalfa Pellet that is 5/32-inch diameter in size, which makes it easy for goats of all breeds and ages to chew.
+We also now offer an Organic Alfalfa Pellet that makes it easy for goats of all breeds and ages to chew.
 If you are looking for an organic, non-gmo feed alternative, this product is perfect for you.
 Romeo pictured below loves his Standlee Organic Alfalfa Pellets!

 We cannot iterate enough how important it is to provide your goats the closest thing to their natural nutrition as possible.
 Since, they are peinned up in their unnatural habitats they do not have access to the vitamins and minerals they need to survive.
 Supplementing them with minerals will make up for these deficiencies that occur, but it is important to know what your goats are lacking.